Alexey-Saldyrkine/Compiletime-String-and-Verbose-Static-Assert/README.md

 ## getting a string as a value
-If you would like to convert a compString type to a value, you could get a std::string_view using the member values to_basic_string_view or the shorthand sv.<br>
+If you would like to convert a compString type to a value, you could get a constexpr std::string_view using the member values to_basic_string_view or the shorthand sv.<br>
-Then the std::string_view value can be used to convert to std::string or any other type.<br>
+Then the std::string_view value can be used in compile time or runtime.<br>
-The std::string_view value can be used during compile time and run time.<br>

 # Verbose static assert